A6: HPC

 You've always been telling how large your memory bandwidth is but you don't actually know how it compares (and fear it is just average)?
 Well, don't you worry because benchmarks have you covered!

-The STREAM memory benchmark is a simple, synthetic benchmark tool primarily used to measure memory bandwidth (in MB/s) using simple array operations (kernels).
+The memory benchmark is a simple, synthetic benchmark tool primarily used to measure memory bandwidth (in MB/s) using simple array operations (kernels).
 Benchmarks like it are widely used in the field of High-Performance Computing (HPC) to test the memory system of a computer - a crucial component for performance in scientific and engineering applications.

 Considering are arrays of length and is a scalar, the four STREAM kernels are the following: